-- Heat 2 tbsp olive or rapeseed oil in a large non stick frying pan and add the carrots and gently stir fry for about 5 minutes until beginning to soften.
+- Heat 2 tablespoon olive or rapeseed oil in a large non stick frying pan and add the carrots and gently stir fry for about 5 minutes until beginning to soften.

 - Add 50g (2oz) mushrooms and 1 diced red pepper to the pan and continue to cook for another 5 minutes until softened.

-- Next stir in 3 sliced spring onions, 2 copped garlic cloves and 1 tbsp grated root ginger and stir fry for another 1–2 minutes.
+- Next stir in 3 sliced spring onions, 2 copped garlic cloves and 1 tablespoon grated root ginger and stir fry for another 1–2 minutes.

 - Push the vegetable to one side of the pan and pour in 4 beaten eggs, cook stirring the egg to scramble, then combine the egg with the vegetable.